 In a nutshell

 All schools teach the Uganda national curriculum and prepare students for public examinations.
 At the same time, they aim to develop self-confident students who care for each other and for their local communities.
 The schools encourage students to be open minded and questioning.
 They are taught to respect evidence and to appreciate the need for shared human values.
-In order to foster a spirit of understanding, students are introduced to both religious, as required by the national curriculum, and secular humanist philosophies.
+In order to foster a spirit of understanding, students are introduced to both religious, as required by the national curriculum, and secular humanist life stances.

 - freedom of thought and expression;